Reema744/Absher-connect/replit.md

 This is a dummy Absher mobile/web application that demonstrates a "Smart Suggestions" feature for a government services portal.
 The app displays personalized suggestion cards in a horizontal carousel at the top of the homepage, simulating how Saudi Arabia's Absher platform could recommend relevant services to users based on their documents, appointments, violations, and eligibility status.

-The application uses a mock data engine to generate contextual suggestions such as passport renewal reminders, traffic violation payment deadlines, appointment notifications, and Hajj registration eligibility alerts.
+The application uses a database-driven suggestion engine to generate contextual suggestions such as passport renewal reminders, traffic violation payment deadlines, appointment notifications, and Hajj registration eligibility alerts.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Authentication

+- **Login**: Users authenticate with their User ID (1-100) and password (same as User ID for demo purposes)
+- **Session Management**: Express session with memory store
+- **Protected Routes**: All API endpoints (except auth) require authentication

+Demo credentials: Use any user ID from 1-100 with password matching the ID (e.g., user 1, password 1)

 ## System Architecture